Sylius/Sylius/docs/customization/fixtures.rst

 ~~~~~~~~~~~~~~~~~~

 Fixtures are just plain old PHP objects, that change system state during their execution - they can either
-persist some entities in the database, upload some files, dispatch some events or do anything you think is needed.
+persist entities in the database, upload files, dispatch events or do anything you think is needed.

 .. code-block:: yaml